 Figure 6.
 Performance of the modified A2C algorithm on our benchmark.

-A common choice of activation function in deep learning is Rectified Linear Unit (ReLU) [21] which has gradients that are less vanishing, thus better to train.
+A common activation function in deep learning is rectified linear unit (ReLU) [21], which has gradients that are less vanishing and therefore better to train.
 It has the following equation: